pizza1994/Pizza3DEngine/README.md

 # Pizza3DEngine

-This is my custom 3D engine built in Swift and Metal.
+Here is my custom 3D engine built in Swift and Metal.
-During my Ph.D course I have received tons of volumetric meshes to visualize and analyze.
-Sometimes I could't promtly go to my computer station and open the mesh vith a desktop app, but all these times I had my iPad with me.
-I decided to build an app for the iPad capable of opening both surface and volumetric meshes, with some useful functionalities like slicing, digging, picking and so on.
-I started from scratch by building this library first.
+During my Ph.D., I have received tons of volumetric meshes to visualize and analyze.
+Sometimes I couldn't promptly go to my computer station to open the mesh with a desktop app, but, in all these cases, I had my iPad with me.
+I decided to build an app for the iPad capable of opening both surface and volumetric meshes, with some useful functionalities like slicing, digging, picking, etc. I started from scratch by building this library first.
 You can find the iPad app at this [link](https://linktoapp).

 ## Usage